 Dolly Ahluwalia

 Dolly Ahluwalia is an Indian actor, best known for Tamil cinema.
-Dolly Ahluwalia began their career in 1982.
+Dolly Ahluwalia began their career in 1982 and has been a prominent figure in the industry for over 44 years.
 With 30 credits to their name and an average audience rating of 6.3, Dolly Ahluwalia remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Dolly Ahluwalia's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones